-New markers could improve treatment and survival in acute lymphoblastic leukaemiaDecember 21st, 2012 in Cancer /
+New markers could improve treatment and survival in acute lymphoblastic leukaemiaDecember 21, 2012 in Medicine & Health / Cancer

 Acute lymphoblastic leukaemia, the most common paediatric cancer, has been the subject of study in the PhD thesis of ElixabetLópez.In the work entitled New genetic markers for treatment personalization in paediatric Acute Lymphoblastic Leukaemia, the UPV/EHU biologist has presented new genetic markers that could improve the classification of risk groups and predict treatment toxicity in the patient.That way it would be possible to achieve better personalisation of the treatment.